dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/typography/line-height.md

 <!-- - Used for `<h5>` and `<h6>`, who are not a part of the design system. -->

+### Code Editor Extensions

+You may be interested to install an [Eufemia code editor extension](/uilib/helpers/tools/#code-editor-extensions) that allows you to quickly auto complete the correct `line-height`.

 ## Additional `line-height` **em** table

 | Pixel | Type           | Em          | Custom Property              | Info   |